sumail25/ImageBoostModel/README.md

 # Image Boost Model

-Image Boost aims at encapsulating the function of [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN) with a simple Python file to facilitate the application of the model.
+Image Boost aims at encapsulating the function of [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN) with a simple Python file to facilitate the application of the model, adds the support for *single channel image*.

 ---